 According to the Labour Relations Commission’s Procedures for Addressing Bullying in the Workplace, workplace bullying is defined as: “repeated inappropriate behaviour, direct or indirect, whether verbal, physical or otherwise, conducted by one or more persons against another or others, at the place of work and/or in the course of employment, which could reasonably be regarded as undermining the individual’s right to dignity at work.
-An isolated incident of the behaviour described in this definition may be an affront to dignity at work but, as a once off incident, is not considered to
+An isolated incident of the behaviour described in this definition may be an affront to dignity at work but, as a once off incident, is not considered to be bullying”.

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article

 Don't miss out, start your free trial today!

 Are you fully aware of the benefits of Legal-Island's Irish Employment Law Hub?
 We help thousands of people like you understand how the latest changes in Irish employment law impact your business through a mix of case law analysis and in-depth articles.
 All delivered right to your inbox.